This page sets out the resources provided by Historic England to deal with the impacts of coastal change.

 We have commissioned a series of Rapid Coastal Zone Assessment Surveys (RCZAS), intended to enhance the National Monuments Record (NMR) and local authority Historic Environment Records (HERs), and to help with the conservation of heritage assets in the coastal zone.

-The Rapid Coastal Zone Assessment Reports can be downloaded from the foot of this page.
+A selection of the Rapid Coastal Zone Assessment Reports can be downloaded from the foot of this page.

 Our advice on Coastal Defence and the Historic Environment is under revision and will be replaced.

 Meanwhile the principles underpinning Historic England’s approach to managing coastal heritage assets, which will inform new guidance, are set out in the Defra document Adapting to Coastal Change: Developing a Policy Framework (March 2010, pp. 41-5).

 The basic principles of technical feasibility, long-term sustainability, and cost effectiveness will apply to Historic England’s role in developing schemes to protect the historic environment, or to mitigate unavoidable damage.

 We have published guidance on how coastal heritage should be considered as part of the Shoreline Management Plan (SMP) process.

 Aimed at coastal groups and consultants, it includes information and guidance on the coastal historic environment, sources of advice and data, the legislative and planning background, and the consultation process that should be followed when Shoreline Management Plans (SMP) are reviewed.

 It is intended to supplement and amplify Shoreline Management Plan Guidance published by Defra.